eternauta1337/aave-credit-delegation/README.md

 8. Use `DebtToken.borrowAllowance(fromUser: <lender>, toUser: <borrower>)` to verify that `borrow` has been approved for delegated credit
 9. Use [app.aave.com](https://app.aave.com) to borrow as `borrower`

-### Validating a credit delegation pair using unit tests
+### Validating a credit delegation pair using unit tests on mainnet

 ![unit-tests](./imgs/unit-tests.png)